gyrogami logo

 Laser welding is definitely Buck Rogers in the 25th Century.
 In theory, it should weld just about as many metals as TIG or plasma.
 It can do fusion welds and is best for tiny areas (but it can run beads, too).

-MIG and arc are similar, the major difference being how the metal is shielded.
+MIG and arc are similar but the shielding agent is different.
 MIG uses gas, arc welding uses flux.
 Secondary is how the filler material is added.
 MIG welders have an automatic feed whereas arc welders have an electrode that must be held in contact with the metal (the electrode is the filler metal).
 MIG is cleaner.
-Arc welding can produce a solid weld but it's not for detailed work, thin metals, or aesthetic purposes.
+Arc welding can produce a solid weld but it's not as versatile.

-Gas welding uses a flame.
-How that flame is generated, i.e. what gases are being burned, can affect the base and filler metals.
-Few alloys have the molecular stability to tolerate (unshielded) high heat without throwing a nutty.
+Gas welding uses a flame and the burning gases can affect the base and filler metals.
+Few unshielded alloys have the molecular stability to tolerate high heat without throwing a nutty.
 Fusion welds are possible on just a handful of metals, notably pure silver and pure gold.

 Resistance welding sends an electrical current through two or more touching pieces.
 The heat created is enough to weld them together.
 It works great on steel alloys and takes virtually no training.
 Metals with low electrical resistance (gold, silver, and others) cannot be welded this way.

 Flux core (wire) welding shares similarities to the MIG, arc, and soldering.
-The solder or flux is contained within the feeder wire so as it melts, it shields.
+The solder or flux is contained within the feeder wire.
 Because it uses an actual physical substance as opposed to a shielding gas, it is like soldering.
-Due to the flux on/in it, it is like an arc welding electrode.

 Posted by M: July 25, 2019